ds-kiel/LimitNet/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12516726.svg)](https://doi.org/10.5281/zenodo.12516726)

 ## Compress an image
-To evaluate the LimitNet model on an input image and generate a saliency map, use the following command. ``` --percentage ``` determines the percentage of latent variables that the cloud has been recived.
+To evaluate the LimitNet model on an input image and generate a saliency map, use the following command. ``` --percentage ``` determines the percentage of latent variables that the cloud has been received.
 ```
 python demo.py --model_path <MODEL_PATH> --image_path <IMAGE_PATH> --percentage <PERCENTAGE>
 ```

 ## Compress a video
-To evaluate the LimitNet model on a video, use the following command. ``` --percentage ``` determines the percentage of latent variables that the cloud has been recived.
+To evaluate the LimitNet model on a video, use the following command. ``` --percentage ``` determines the percentage of latent variables that the cloud has been received.

 ```
 python process_video_frames.py --model <MODEL> --model_path <MODEL_PATH> --input_video <INPUT_VIDEO> --output_folder <OUTPUT_FOLDER> --output_video <OUTPUT_VIDEO> --percentage <PERCENTAGE> --frame_rate 30